How Tall Should A Table Saw Stand Be!

 DEWALT Table Saw Stand, Rolling Stand, Collapsible and Portable, Lightweight and Compact (DW7440RS)

-• Lightweight design weighs only 33lbs. delivers 20% less weight to carry than other competitive mobile stands
+• Lightweight design (33lbs) delivers 20% less weight to carry than other competitive mobile stands

-• Quick connect stand brackets attach to saw for easy detachment from stand
+• Quick-connect stand brackets attach to saw for easy detachment from stand for loading and unloading

 It provides an ideal height to cut woods that makes the woodwork easier and comfier and gives you more cutting capacity.
 Again, you can also use the stand as a storage place for your woodworking tools and other accessories while working.
 They can be portable or immobile according to their design.